Canon 1D vs Panasonic FZ300

-The Canon EOS-1D and the Panasonic Lumix DMC-FZ300 (labelled Panasonic FZ330 in some countries) are two digital cameras that were officially introduced, respectively, in September 2001 and July 2015.
+The Canon EOS-1D and the Panasonic Lumix DMC-FZ300 (labelled Panasonic FZ330 in some countries) are two digital cameras that were revealed to the public, respectively, in September 2001 and July 2015.
 The 1D is a DSLR, while the FZ300 is a fixed lens compact.
 The cameras are based on an APS-H (1D) and a 1/2.3-inch (FZ300) sensor.
-The Canon has a resolution of 4.1 megapixel, whereas the Panasonic provides 12 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 4.1 megapixels, whereas the Panasonic provides 12 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1D vs Panasonic FZ300